Venice is like eating an entire box of chocolate liqueurs in one go.

 Eventually I retuned back to the main island, and went in search of the quieter, more gentle heart of Venice.
-Using the same technique as I did with Will and Jordan in my previous post, I simply meandered along, choosing my path based solely on alley width (the smaller the better!) and the number of people around me (goal: zero).
+I simply meandered along, choosing my path based solely on alley width (the smaller the better!) and the number of people around me (goal: zero).

 Pro Tip # Get lost deliberately in the maze of alleyways throughout Venice

 Regularly my chosen path dead-ended in a sheer drop to the canal, leaving me to simply laugh and backtrack in search of a new route down my Venetian rabbit-hole.
 If you’re someone that worries about being lost forever, trust me, there’s no reason to stress.
 Once you’re ready to go home, simply flip my ‘how-to-get-lost’ rule around: keep choosing the bigger and more populated path, and follow the crowd.
 Eventually you’ll get back to the main tourist trail, and from there you simply need to follow the big yellow signs stuck up high on the buildings.
 They direct you to the major spots – Rialto bridge, Piazza San Marco, and the main station (ferrovia in Italian).
 Easy!